 Driving in Serbia

-Many of the roads in rural areas can be in poor condition, but the major routes are fine.
+Many rural area roads can be in poor condition, but the major routes are fine.

 - In Serbia, you drive on the right